complycube/complycube-php/README.md

 $complycube = new ComplyCubeClient($apiKey);
 ```

-Create a new client and complete a standard check
+Create a new client and complete a check

 ``` php
 $newclient = $complycube->clients()->create([